310mc/https-310mc.github.io-tl/source/_posts/management_story/midori.md

 {% endbubble %}

 {% bubble Kanata %}
-i’m sorry. i’ve only been counting the people who’ve come to the fountain while i’m bathing… i don’t know if they were depressed.
+i am sorry. i have only been counting the people who have come to the fountain while i am [bathing]… i do not know if they were [depressed].

 never mind that. here you go~ please give them lots of love…♪
 {% endbubble %}